-If you are starting Workbench without having selected any Mosel model you will see the entry screen shown in Figure 3.1 where you need to select the option Create an Xpress Mosel project.
+If you start Workbench without selecting a Mosel model, a screen is displayed to allow you to create a new project.
+Select the option Create Mosel Project.
 You will be prompted for location where to create the project.
-Browse to the desired location and select the folder name.
-After confirming with Upload you will see the welcome page of the Workbench workspace.
+Browse to the desired location, then select the button Make New Folder and enter the name Folio.
+After confirming with OK you will see the welcome page of the Workbench workspace.